gsamtz/CS4341-Project/README.md

 If you're running iverilog then you can compile and run the program with the following commands.

 For Windows
--Go to the following link, and get iverilog-v11-20201123-x64_setup.exe [18.1MB] https://bleyer.org/icarus/ -Run the executable file that you just downloaded.
+1. Go to the following link, and get iverilog-v11-20201123-x64_setup.exe [18.1MB] https://bleyer.org/icarus/
+2. Run the executable file that you just downloaded.
--Make sure to select the check box for adding PATH variable.
+3. Make sure to select the check box for adding PATH variable.

 Do the following on terminal.